 Complete Curriculum with Analytical Techniques – Until now, the lack of background knowledge and/or highly technical equipment has prevented the introduction of forensic science as a homeschool option, but The Mystery of Lyle and Louise is a comprehensive kit, designed as a complete curriculum for homeschooled students.
 In it, your teens will learn how forensic scientists perform the following analytical techniques: Blood Spatter Analysis, Forensic Entomology, Foot-print Analysis, Blood Detection and Evidence Processing, Document Analysis, Fingerprint Analysis, Bite Marks Analysis, and Drug Testing and Analysis.
 After practicing these techniques, the students will analyze evidence in The Mystery of Lyle and Louise kit to examine the crime.

-You will need to purchase: 3 ring binder (at least 2 inches), enough tabs for 10 sections and safety goggles.
+You will need to purchase: 3 ring binder (at least 2 inches), enough tabs for 10 sections and safety goggles(if desired).
 Curriculum is provided.

 Class Homework requirements: weekly homework including lab reports, assignments, quizzes, PowerPoints and 4 projects for the year.
 This class uses Schoology to submit homework and students need access to this website at home.
-Students can expect an average of 30 – 40 minutes per day minimum to complete homework and prepare for class.
+Students can expect an average of 30 – 40 minutes per several days a week minimum to complete homework and prepare for class

 Please Note: This is a 32-week class